Local business owners may qualify for a reduction in their business rates. There are two types of relief available: mandatory and discretionary.

 - Or concerned with education, social welfare, science, literature, or the fine arts

-To apply, please complete a Mandatory and discretionary relief form (PDF, 78KB).
+To apply, please complete a mandatory and discretionary relief form (MS Word, 175KB).

 Can I get relief for my unoccupied property?